 Best practice for embedding academic literacy

-The feedback from one academic staff member was, "Overall, I have seen a much more improved calibre of academic paper this year in comparison to the last few years…"
+- Nursing lecturer: "As a result of the workshops in [first year Nursing course], overall, I have seen a much more improved calibre of academic paper this year in comparison to the last few years…"